JeffreyBenjaminBrown/digraphs-with-text/introduction/try-the-ui.md

 Enter that data by pressing M-Enter (Alt-Enter).
 Now those statements, and every object and relationship they involve, are in the graph.
 (The number of hash marks indicates the precedence of the relationships.
 For more detail, see [The Hash Language](/Hash/the-hash-language.md).)

 Press Tab to go to the query (lower) window.
-Type `/a` and press M-Enter.
-Now you see all (/a stands for "all") things in the graph.
+Type `/all` and press M-Enter.
+Now you see all things in the graph.

 # Query the graph